Laravel-Backpack/docs/6.x/base-themes.md

 <a name="how-to-create-a-new-theme"></a>
 ## How to Create a New Theme

-TODO.
-We're working on making this A LOT easier.
-On making creating a new Backpack theme take 5 hours or less.
-Please follow this thread for now: https://github.com/Laravel-Backpack/docs/issues/417
+Creating a new Backpack theme should only take you about 5 hours.
+If it takes you more, please contact us and let us know what was the most time-consuming part, so we can improve the process.
+In order to create a new Backpack theme, please [follow the guide](/docs/{{version}}/add-ons-tutorial-how-to-create-a-theme).

 <a name="how-to-uninstall-a-theme"></a>
 ## How to Uninstall a Theme